 As I said, it is one of the smaller roof tents, it’s 240cms long and 130cms high inside, the 140cms wide mattress is 7 cms thick.

 The annex can be zipped on, and the groundsheet is removable too, making it easier to keep it clean.
 The flysheet is made of heavy-duty polyester canvas and comes in 3 colors: sand yellow, granite grey or forest green.
 The ladder folds halfway (rather than being telescopic).

 It is worth noting that the manufacturer recommends the Expedition Roof Tent to be fitted across 3 or more roof bars a minimum of 1.2m apart for optimal safety and security.

 Where to buy the Direct 4×4 Expedition Roof Tent: Direct 4×4 is an eBay shop, you can find the Expedition Roof Tent here on eBay.

 In terms of price, I think it’s pretty clear that the main competition here is between Roof Cabin and Ventura Roof Tents.
 While Ventura has the biggest roof tent with annex, the Roof Cabin for the same price is only slightly smaller, but have stronger flysheet.

 Ox Overland may not have a roof tent of this size (width over 150 cms) in this price range, but their cheaper models have some very nice features that distinct them from the rest (not to mention the bright orange color!)

-Luckily, despite that these roof tents really are the cheapest roof top tents in the UK right now, they do not compromise on quality: you get absolutely decent roof tents for very little money.
+Luckily, despite that these roof tents really are the cheapest roof top tents in the UK right now, you get absolutely decent roof tents for very little money.
 No-one can beat the price of the Ventura 1.4, not with a the 10% discount, they are miles cheaper than the next one on the list.

 Let me know if I omitted something that should have been on this list, though!
 I hope I could help you find the cheap roof tent you were looking for!